MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-three.md

 ### Install the HoloLens app

+#### HoloLens 2

+Dynamics 365 Guides is pre-installed on all HoloLens 2 devices and is pinned to the **Start** menu.
+Use the [Start gesture](operator-gestures-HL2.md) to open the **Start** menu.

+> [!NOTE]
+> If Dynamics 365 Guides isn't pinned to the **Start** menu, select the **All apps** button to find it.

+Update the HoloLens app from the Microsoft Store as needed.

+We recommend that you update HoloLens to newer versions when they become available.
+For information about how to use Windows Update for Business, see [Manage updates to HoloLens](https://docs.microsoft.com/hololens/hololens-update-hololen).
+You can also manually update your HoloLens.

+#### HoloLens 1

 1. Make sure that [!include[pn-hololens](../includes/pn-hololens.md)] is running build 10.0.17134 or later.
 We recommend that you update [!include[pn-hololens](../includes/pn-hololens.md)] to newer versions when they become available.
 For information about how to use [!include[pn-ms-windows-short](../includes/pn-ms-windows-short.md)] Update for Business, see [Manage updates to HoloLens](https://docs.microsoft.com/HoloLens/hololens-updates).

 2. On your [!include[pn-hololens](../includes/pn-hololens.md)], use the bloom gesture to open the **Home** menu.
 Then open the [!include[cc-microsoft](../includes/cc-microsoft.md)] Store app, and search for "[!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)]."